 The expatriate staff live in a shared compound in Luanda.
 Equinor does not have any personnel working offshore.
 Both the Equinor office and the residential compound are shared with several other companies.

-VPSHR training for the local security personnel attached to the living quarters and office was delivered by the SSU Leader supported by the Regional Security Manager.
+VPSHR training for the local security personnel attached to the office was delivered by the SSU Leader supported by the Regional Security Manager.

 Brazil